Saurav0310/springboot_ecs/README.md

 1. Include a `libraries` block in declarative pipeline syntax.
 1. Include this library in an `@Library` statement in a Pipeline script.

+## Library Directory Structure

+Shared Libraries have a specific directory structure that tells Jenkins how to load your code and make it available to pipelines.

+Here’s the layout, as defined by the Jenkins documentation:

+(root)

++- src                     # Groovy source files

+|   +- org

+|       +- foo

+|           +- Bar.groovy  # for org.foo.Bar class

++- vars

+|   +- fooBar.groovy          # for global 'foo' variable

+|   +- foo.txt             # help for 'foo' variable

++- resources               # resource files (external libraries only)

+|   +- org

+|       +- foo

+|           +- bar.json    # static helper data for org.foo.Bar

 ### Global Pipeline Libraries

 See [this article](https://jenkins.io/doc/book/pipeline/shared-libraries/#global-shared-libraries)